luic7/lcasta7.github.io/content/about.md

 I thrive in environments where I can tackle complex technical challenges while helping my team grow stronger.
 I'm always eager to learn new technologies and methodologies, but I never lose sight of the fundamentals: reliability, maintainability, and delivering real value to users.

+At this stage of my professional life, I'm fully committed to my career growth.
+I find myself intensely driven, and I'm looking for a company culture that matches and even surpasses my level of ambition.
+I'm unapologetic about my dedication - I thrive in environments that demand excellence, and I seek a company culture that values and rewards that drive.

 ## Resume